esotericfoundation/license/README.md

 ## License

-The Esoteric Foundation Public License is licensed under the Esoteric Foundation Public License.
+The text of the Esoteric Foundation Public License is licensed under the Esoteric Foundation Public License.
 In other words, it is licensed under itself.